 On the night of March 5, 1770—251 years ago tonight—a party of British soldiers shot and killed five Bostonians in an event known ever since as the Boston Massacre.
 The killings shook the loyalty of Britain’s North American colonists to the British government.
 John Adams wrote that the “foundation of American independence was laid” that night.

 The basic outline of what happened is well established, although the fine details are elusive.
 The soldiers who participated in the killings were tried for murder, and dozens of eyewitness accounts were entered into evidence at their trials.
 The accounts differ considerably and in some cases conflict with one another.
 The massacre occurred on the dark streets of an eighteenth-century city in late winter.
 It began with an altercation between a Bostonian and a sentry outside the customs house.
-Angry words were spoken, a crowd gathered, the sentry call for assistance, and a captain and six soldiers armed with loaded muskets came to his aid.
-The crowd grew—whether to thirty or forty or two hundred or even more is unclear—and ugly words turned to threats and taunts and then to sticks, snowballs, and chunks of ice thrown at the soldiers.
+Angry words were spoken, a crowd gathered, the sentry called for assistance, and a captain and six soldiers armed with loaded muskets came to his aid.
+The crowd grew—whether to thirty or forty or two hundred or even more is unclear—and ugly words turned to threats and taunts and then to sticks, snowballs and chunks of ice thrown at the soldiers.
 The captain ordered the crowd to disperse, to no effect.
 As the situation degenerated, one of the soldiers fired, and quickly the others joined him.
 Eleven civilians were shot.
 Three died on the scene and two others died within a few days.

 These are basic facts, and they are not in dispute.
 But how these facts are presented in our history classrooms—and particularly the interpretative context into which they are now woven—illustrates the challenges we face in reviving understanding and appreciation of the American Revolution.
 For generations the Boston Massacre was presented to students as Exhibit A in the case for resistance and rebellion.
 The British government was so intent on imposing its will on the colonies that it sent an army of occupation to Boston, and its soldiers shot and killed unarmed civilians who confronted them.